MyPureCloud/developer-center-blog/source/2022-06-21-cxascode-remote-modules/index.md

 title: CX as Code and Remote Modules
 tags: Genesys Cloud,CX as Code, Remote Modules, Terraform
 date: 2022-06-21
-image: cover.png
 author: john.carnell@genesys.comn
 category: 6
 ---

 Greetings everyone.
 It is June 2022, the year is half over and I hope everyone is enjoying the summer months.
-I know here in Raleigh, North Carolina it is a hot and humid and the heat will not stop until October.
-Today, I want to introduce you guys to the concept of Terraform modules and introduce you to how you can use them from within your own **CX as Code** projects to make your Terraform flows more modular and usable.
+I know here in Raleigh, North Carolina it is a hot and humid.
+The heat will not stop until October.
+Today, I want to introduce you guys to the concept of Terraform modules and how you can use them from within your own **CX as Code** projects.
+Terraform modules allow you to make your Terraform flows more organized and reusable.
 In this blog post we are going to cover three major topic areas:

-1. What is a Terraform module?
+1. What is a Terraform module
-2. What is a Terraform remote module?
+2. What is a Terraform remote module
-3. Introducing the Genesys Cloud DevOps Terraform Repository?
+3. The Genesys Cloud DevOps Remote Module Repository

 ## What is a Terraform module

-If you have done any work with **CX as Code** and Terraform you know that what might have started as a single `.tf` can quickly grow massive as you add resource definitions to your project.
-Many DevOps engineers will then start decomposing their Terraform resources into multiple files that contain related definitions.
-There is nothing wrong with this approach, but there might be times when you want parameterize and re-use module definitions within the same Terraform code base.
+If you have done any work with **CX as Code** and Terraform you know that you often start a project using a single Terraform file (e.g. `main.tf`).
+However, as the size of the project grows your Terraform configuration can quickly grow massive as you add resource definitions to your project.
+Your single Terraform file often becomes bulky and unmanageable.
+Many DevOps engineers will start decomposing their Terraform resources into multiple files that contain related resource definitions.
+There is nothing wrong with this approach, but there might be times when you want parameterize and re-use resource definitions within the same Terraform code base.
 For example, you might want to create multiple Genesys Cloud queues with slightly different values for each queue.
 You could define each queue individually (like in the code block below):

 ```
 resource "genesyscloud_routing_queue" "401K_Queue" {